According to Statista, the average marketing email open rate is less than 15%.

 Effective email communication during this stage of the buyer’s journey includes:

 - A personalized message

 - An email with a specific employee’s name and face on it

 - A clear call to action.
 Where do you want them to review you?

-A/B testing will help you earn more positive reviews.
-Test different subject lines, messages and designs.
+A/B testing will help you build your online reviews.
+Test different subject lines, messages, and designs.
 Find out what works best.